Kyrgyzstan is known not for its ancient mausoleums, but for its virgin mountains, alpine lakes, and green pastures.

 However, there are a few cool historical sites scattered throughout the country.
-One of the most interesting (and definitely the most accessible) of these is Burana Tower, an 11th-century minaret that lies just 60km east of Bishkek.
-This minaret is one of the last remaining vestiges of the ancient city of Balasagun, the former capital of the Karakhanid Khanate and an important Silk Road pit stop.
+One of the most interesting (and definitely the most accessible) of these is Burana Tower, an 11th-century minaret that lies just 60 km east of Bishkek.
+This minaret is one of the last remaining vestiges of the ancient city of Balasagun, the former capital of the Karakhanid Khanate.

 The staircase is not for the faint of heart.
 It’s frightfully steep, and hardly wide enough to allow two people to squeeze past each other.
-It certainly wouldn’t pass any safety inspections in the West.
 But the platform at the top of the tower offers fantastic panoramic views of the mountains to the south, and the fertile fields of the Chuy Valley to the north.

 Just as interesting as the tower itself is the field of balbals, or anthropomorphic stelae likely used as gravestones, adjacent to the tower.
 Although the balbals were moved here somewhat recently, many of the stelae are as old as the minaret itself, if not older.